-Given this situation, the average person will likely find themselves designing their own home at least once, which will likely cause some of them (those with hidden creative potential) to "sink into it" a little more than others.
-Then, following the well-known saying - "appetite comes with eating," - some will find the concept of home design appealing to them on a personal level, Which will inevitably cause feelings of passion to arise.
+Given these circumstances, the average person will likely find himself designing his own home at least once, which will likely cause some of them (those with hidden creative potential) to "Sink into it" a bit more than others.
+Then, following the well-known saying - "appetite comes with eating," - some will find the concept of home design appealing on a personal level, which will inevitably cause feelings of passion to arise.

-And so, it's pretty clear why some people become passionate about their home design process - considerations of comfort and ease that resulted from a slight chain reaction - Many started with the process due to realistic considerations - Some stuck with it and became passionate about it.
+And so, it's pretty clear why some people become passionate about their home design process - considerations of comfort and ease resulted from a slight chain reaction - Many started with the process due to realistic considerations - Some get 'stuck' with it and become passionate about it.

 I find this whole home-Decor thing pretty interesting..

-Consider it as a meeting between the law of large numbers and some behavioral psychology involved with home design.
+Think of it as a fascinating rendezvous point between the law of large numbers and some behavioral psychology mixed with home design elements.

-"Home is where the heart is, "first said Roman naval commander Gaius Plinius, and since then, we all repeat it as a mantra.
+"Home is where the heart is," said Roman naval commander Gaius Plinius, and since then, we have all repeated it as a mantra.
 Even the great Elvis had something to say about it.

 But what does this phrase really mean?

-Well, we can't ask Gaius because we don't think he's still breathing, but if we had to take a wild guess, we'd say that his original intention was to claim that The true meaning of the "home" concept contains much more than a physical space of four walls.
-In a nutshell, It is the anchor and the 'safe place' to which every person yearns and in which he feels protected, maskless, and peaceful.
-A place you are happy to arrive back to.
+Well, we can't ask Gaius since we don't think he's still breathing.
+Still, if we had to take a wild guess, we'd say that his original intention was to claim that the true meaning of the "Home" concept contains much more than a physical space of four walls.
+In a nutshell, it is the anchor/'safe place' to which every person yearns and in which he feels protected, maskless, and peaceful.
+A place you are happy to come back to.

-And given his many seafaring wanderings, Gaius was probably trying to say that it doesn't really matter where your brick-and-mortar house is - Your "home" is where your peace and sense of serenity increases- 'home is where the heart is.'
+And given his many seafaring wanderings, Gaius was probably trying to say that it doesn't really matter where your brick-and-mortar house is - Your "Home" is where your sense of serenity increases- 'Home is where the heart is.'
 Indeed.

-And if this place happens to be the house you actually live in - congratulation!
+And if this place happens to be the house you actually live in - congratulations!
 You have won the jackpot.

 More than being a physical concept - a house is a feeling of stability and peace

-So now, after briefly discussing the deep meaning of the 'home concept' as a source of stability and serenity, and given its obvious functional importance as a space that enables the existence of everyday daily life, it is quite clear why this is a space that is considered to be of enormous importance (both physical and emotional) for most people.
+So now, after briefly discussing the deep meaning of the 'Home concept' as a source of stability/serenity and given its obvious functional importance as a space that enables the existence of everyday life, it's pretty clear why this is a space that is considered to be of enormous importance (both physical and mentally) for most people.

-And now, it is better understood Why are some people so passionate about their home design - after all, it constitutes one of the anchors of their lives - both physical and emotional - so it is pretty clear why the attitude towards his "care tools" - home design - will be in a way that is full of passion.
+So now, it is better understood why some people are so passionate about their home design - after all, it constitutes one of the anchors of their lives - both physically and emotionally - so it's pretty clear why the attitude towards the "care tools" - Home design - will be in a way that is full of passion.

-They see their home as a gateway to their future, their family, and The exciting experiences that await them just around the corner, and how can one not approach it in a way full of passion?
+People tend to see their home as a gateway to their future, their family, and the exciting experiences that await them just around the corner, and how can one not approach it in a way full of passion?

 Although most of us are familiar with the famous phrase by Benjamin Franklin:

-"Guests, like fish, begin to smell after three days" still, for most people, due to its enormous importance (see paragraph 2), the way in which their home is perceived by other people (usually in the context of hospitality) highly affects their sense of self-worth since they believe that it reflects on how the environment perceives them themselves as human beings.
+Still, for most people, due to its enormous importance (see paragraph two), the way in which their home is perceived by other people (usually in the context of hospitality) highly affects their sense of self-worth since they believe it reflects on how the environment perceives them as human beings.

 As an amusing paraphrase -"My house looks shitty" (in their eyes) equals "I'm shitty."

 It sheds some light on the psychological and behavioral phenomena regarding some people's strange behavior while preparing to greet guests in their homes (Remember how mom used to freak out twenty minutes before the guests arrived?).
-As far as they are concerned, their home is their business card towards society, And they'll be damned if they let him misrepresent her.
+As far as they are concerned, their home is their business card to society, and they'll be damned to let him misrepresent them.

-According to this perception, a well-designed and high-quality house can define, to a certain extent, the position of its owner on the social scale.
+According to this perception, a well-designed/high-quality house - design-wise - can define, to a certain extent, the position of its owner on the social scale.

-It is mainly why people tend to quickly become passionate about decorating their homes and improving his appearance.
+It is mainly why people quickly become so passionate about decorating their homes.

-By the way, if you want to dive deeper and understand scientifically why it is so important to us what other people think of us (and in this case - about our home, which represents 'us' to a certain extent), you can read this excellent article from Scientific American.
+By the way, if you want to dive a bit deeper and 'scientifically' understand why it's so important to some people how others perceive them (and in this case - their home, which represents 'them' to a certain extent), you can read this excellent article by Scientific American.

 "My house looks good?
 Thank you, you are so kind.."

-It is quite similar to the 'beauty industry' where people consider their physical appearance to be something that defines them and their social status, which quickly leads to increased preoccupation and passion towards improving appearance.
+It's quite similar to the 'Beauty industry' where people consider their physical appearance to be something that defines them and their social status, quickly leading to increased preoccupation and passion towards improving appearance.

-At the end of the day, the place where you feel most comfortable is in your own home.
+At the end of the day, the place where you are supposed to feel most comfortable is in your own home.

 Much evidence suggests that stress is the number one enemy of creativity.
 And the best ideas emerge when we are peaceful and calm.

-So from here on, it's just simple math.
+From here on, it's just a simple math:

-Suppose your home is where you feel most at ease, and, as mentioned, relaxation is the primary source of inspiration and creativity.
-In that case, it is very likely that if you suddenly get "caught" by a burst of creativity, it will happen while you are at home.
+Suppose your home is where you feel most at ease.
+And, As mentioned above, relaxation is the primary source of inspiration and creativity.
+In that case, if you suddenly get "caught" by a burst of creativity, it will probably occur while you are at home.

 It is very likely, then, that the average person will probably find himself engaged in design matters (which usually come due to inspiration and creativity) while routinely spending time within his home - in light of the above, this is a natural process.

-And from there, due to the continuous occupation with it (and the fact that the average person spends a significant time of his life within his home), the road to becoming passionate about home design matters is very short.
+From there, due to the continuous occupation with it (and the fact that the average person spends a significant amount of time within his home), the road to becoming passionate about home design matters is very short.
 As mentioned above - 'appetite comes with eating.'